twiddlingbits/twr-wasm/docs/examples/examples-stdio-canvas.md

 #include "twr-crt.h"
 #include "twr-wasm.h"

-/* this tiny-wasm-runtime C example draws a string in the middle of a windowed console, */ /* and allows the user to move the string up or down with the u or d keys  */
+/* this twr-wasm C example draws a string in the middle of a windowed console, */ /* and allows the user to move the string up or down with the u or d keys  */

 /* see include/twr-io.h for available functions to draw chars to windowed console */